Shoop123/berenet/README.md

 <a name="saving-loading-models"></a>
 #### Saving/Loading Models
-To save a model, simple call the `save('or_gate.net')` method, passing in a file name inside with which the model with be saved.
+To save a model, simple call the `save('or_gate.net')` method, passing in a file name inside with which the model will be saved.
 The saving mechanism is just using pickle, so nothing special here...
 Maybe we should teach it how to save itself :laughing:
 ```
 nn.save('or_gate.net')
 ```